CarlBateman/WebGL-Workshop-Site-inprogress/README.md

 # WebGL-Workshop-Site-inprogress
 Here be dragons - highly unstable working files

-This is a personal repo for varied projects, hal-finished ideas and what not.
+This is a personal repo for varied projects, half-finished ideas and what not.

 Expect no rhyme or reason to any of it.